 My second visit to the studio was equally weird.
 I sort of stood there and stared at things.

 Finally, I said to myself, "Just jump in and go for it!"
 So, I did just that.
 I started to cut strips, (how ordinary is that?).
-It was methodical, it freed my mind to not have to think to hard.
+It was methodical, it freed my mind to not

 Cut, sew, cut sew....I did this for hours.
 Then, I started to see something developing!